Can You Use a Car Battery in a Golf Cart? (Explained)

 My golf cart runs with traditional golf cart batteries.
 Usually, carts are powered by electric motors.
 The batteries are located inside the cart itself.

-Typically, you can use car batteries in golf carts, but it is not recommended.
+You can use car batteries in golf carts, but it is not recommended.
 Regardless, it can be done with a little finagling.

-Let’s dive into what needs to be done to use a car battery in a golf cart.
+Let’s dive into what must be done to use a car battery in a golf cart.

 Can You Use a Car Battery in a Golf Cart?